 Esther Freier Lecture

-This event is free and open to the public.
-Register here to attend this Zoom event.
+This in-person event is free and open to the public with registration.

 About Esther Freier

-The Esther Freier literature series hosts two free lectures each year featuring various prize-winning authors, from Zadie Smith to David Mitchell, Louise Glück to Natasha Trethewey.
+The Esther Freier literature series hosts two free lectures each year featuring various prize-winning authors, from Chimamanda Ngozi Adichie to David Mitchell, Maggie Nelson to Joy Harjo.

 The literary legacy that Esther Freier envisioned began in 2001, when celebrated novelist and essayist Jamaica Kincaid inaugurated the Esther Freier Endowed Lecture in Literature series.
 A clinical laboratory chemist and professor, Freier had a deep and profound love for literature and the humanities.
 She wanted to leave a legacy that would benefit the public and inspire emerging authors.
 In her will, Freier created an endowment that would bring prize-winning national and international authors to campus for free, public lectures and informal visits with students.

 Esther Freier was born in Hibbing, Minnesota, in 1925.
 She moved to Minneapolis while still a child and spent her entire academic (BS ‘46, MS ‘56) and professional career of 45 years at the University of Minnesota.
 She co-authored the first paper dealing with quality control in clinical chemistry, winning several awards.
 When she retired in 1991, she held the only endowed professorship in medical technology in the nation.
 That year, Freier served as the first woman president of the Academy of Clinical and Laboratory Physicians and Scientists and was re-elected the following year.

 Esther Freier was a teacher, friend, and mentor to many.
 The Department of English is deeply grateful for her generosity to us, the University, and the community.

 - October 19, 2022: Joy Harjo & Layli Long Soldier

 - October 7, 2020: Alison Bechdel